Monday, October 10, 2011

 This happened to my criminal guy at a fairly high level, and since there is no edit town option I wasn't sure he'd ever get to work again.
 The solution given for the PC version was to delete a possible invisible wall in front of the criminal building door.
 I fixed it by choosing the "Retire" option, which sent him over to the building, and he went into the door like he should and disappeared like normal (going to work / shopping).
 The dialogue came up to say he'd been given an offer of $___ to retire and asked if I wanted to do this or not.
 I cancelled it (did not retire), then sent him back home.
 The next work day, the car pool message came up again like it should (it hadn't been for ages plus he would not come home after work on his own for several days in a row before the bad bug happened).
 He was able to go to work from then on.

-This happened again to a non-Elder character who was not old enough to retire.
+This happened again to a non-Elder Sim who was not old enough to retire.
 After his strange three day weekend (the extra work day just magically vanished somehow), the carpool arrived as usual.
+It happened yet again to another non-Elder on two different days, so it seems the Criminal career is really buggy for this, which is particularly frustrating if you're trying to climb the ranks quickly and already have the skill work done.

 I had this happen with one character making the bed while the other one wanted to, and there was only a 1-block width space because the character making the bed was right by the wall.
 I cancelled everybody's actions but the stuck Sim would not move at all and the cancelled action stayed cancelled and wouldn't clear.
 The other Sim blocking the way stood there tapping his foot with no actions showing at all (the cancelled action had cleared).
 I fixed this by having one Sim try to talk to the other (I think the stuck one, I can't remember exactly).
 This seemed to unglitch them both, and the blocking Sim walked away and the now-unstuck Sim followed him.